 Paul Andersen is the director of Independent Architecture, a Denver based office with projects that speculate on the roles that form, repetition, and pop culture play in architecture.
 He shapes the office's agenda and practice, conducting design projects in professional and academic contexts.
-He has been a guest curator at the Museum of Contemporary Art Denver and the Biennial of the Americas, and is the author of The Architecture of Patterns and other publications.
-He has written essays for Flat Out, PLOT, and Harvard Design Magazine, among other publications.
+His projects have won a number of competitions and awards, including several AIA Awards and a Progressive Architecture (P/A) Award.
+Andersen has been a guest curator at the Museum of Contemporary Art Denver and the Biennial of the Americas, and was appointed a Fulbright Specialist in Architecture.
+He is the author of several books, including The Architecture of Patterns and The Monuments Power the Cars, along with articles and essays on design.

-In addition to teaching at UIC, Andersen has taught at the Harvard University Graduate School of Design and Cornell University Department of Architecture, and was appointed a Fulbright Specialist in Architecture at the Universidad Torcuato Di Tella.
+In addition to teaching at UIC, Andersen has taught at the Harvard University Graduate School of Design, Cornell University Department of Architecture, and the Universidad Torcuato Di Tella.
 He earned a Master of Architecture from the University of California, Los Angeles and a Bachelor of Arts from the University of Pennsylvania.

 Paul Preissner is the founding principal of Paul Preissner Architects, which is located in Chicago.
 His work has been exhibited in the United States and abroad, including the Museum of Contemporary Art in Chicago, the Chicago Architecture Biennial, the Buenos Aires International Biennale of Architecture, and the Rotterdam Biennale, and is a part of the permanent collection of the Art Institute of Chicago.
 His project for Ring of Hope in Chicago received a 2019 Progressive Architecture (P/A) Award.
-The first book on his work, Kind of Boring, will be published by ACTAR in the Summer/Fall 2020.
+The first book on his work, Kind of Boring, was published by ACTAR in November 2020.
 He has also contributed essays about architecture to various publications, including Volume, CLOG, PLOT, and Newcity Magazine.